danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default if the x and y axes are both spatial coordinates, the axes
 are scaled proportionately.
-This can be changed via the “spatial
+This can be changed via the ``spatial
-dimensions have same scale” option in :ref:`sec:menu-p`.
+dimensions have same scale`` option in :ref:`sec:menu-p`.

 Using non-square axes on coordinate plots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~